 Group water schemes and rural water issues

-Approximately 6% of the population get their drinking water from group water schemes (community-run schemes).
-Of these, about 70% get their water from private group schemes, which have a privately-sourced water supply.
+Approximately 6% of the population have their drinking water supplied by group water schemes (community-run schemes).
+Of these, about 70% get their water from private group schemes, which have a privately sourced water supply.
 The remaining schemes get their water from an Irish Water connection.
-Members of group schemes pay water charges but have some of their water services costs subsidised by the government.
-A very small number of households receive sewerage services through group sewerage schemes, which are also community-run and receive government subsidies.

 Rural Water Programme